 In addition, no other person—such as a health care agent, attorney-in-fact, guardian, or conservator—may make a request for aid-in-dying medication on behalf of the patient.

-You can read the full text of the Act Concerning Aid in Dying for the Terminally Ill on the Connecticut General Assembly’s website.
+You can read the full text of the Act Concerning Aid in Dying for Terminally Ill Patients on the Connecticut General Assembly's website.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.